Beware the Wail of the Banshee – This Irish Fairy isn’t as Scary as You Think

 White garlands in the hall of my fathers.’

 While it is on record that the Banshee has been heard at noon, she is rarely seen or heard by daylight.
-Night is the time is generally chosen by her for her visits to people.
+The night is the time she generally chooses for her visits to people.

-The Irish death bringer is considered to be a fairy or elemental spirit, but the Banshee as seen in the Americas is depicted to be more of a ghost that shares little other than appearance to the Irish messenger of death.
+The Irish death bringer is considered to be a fairy or elemental spirit.
+Still, the Banshee, as seen in the Americas, is depicted as more of a ghost that shares little other than appearance with the Irish messenger of death.

 An Eerie Memoir

 One of the oldest and best-known stories of the banshee is told in the Memoirs of Lady Fanshaw (Scott’s – Lady of the Lake).
-As the story goes in 1642, Sir Richard and his wife Lady Fanshaw decided to visit a friend who happened to reside in a baronial castle.
+As the story goes, in 1642, Sir Richard and his wife, Lady Fanshaw, decided to visit a friend in a baronial castle.
 The regal lady was awoken by a ghastly and piercing cry.
-“Then she beheld in the moonlight a female face and part of her figure hovering at the window.
+“Then she beheld in the moonlight a female face and part of her figure hovering at the window.”

-The apparition continued to exhibit itself for some time, and then vanished with two shrieks similar to that which she heard at first.”
-The following morning she related with terror in her voice the incident to her host who remarked, “What my dear Lady Fanshaw had witnessed and heard was a banshee and her wailing forecast of death came true as a near relation of my family expired last night in the castle.”
+The apparition continued to exhibit itself for some time and then vanished with two shrieks similar to that which she heard at first.
+The following morning, she related the incident with terror in her voice.
+Her host remarked, “What my dear Lady Fanshaw had witnessed and heard was a banshee, and her wailing forecast of death came true as a near relation of my family expired last night in the castle.”

 The Mysterious Castle